hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 If MLBD seriously wants to get into Nazi studies, then they might be better advised to publish books like those of Bullock and Trevor-Roper, the film *Der Untergang*, and many other books and media that make the case unequivocally.
-​​
-​​

 > “What effectively is being said is ‘Americans and Israelis should read the
 > book, but it is too dangerous for you foolish Indians to have it’.”
 >

-​This is a straw man.​ It's not what I think or what I said.
+This is a straw man.
+It's not what I think or what I said.
 Nor is it implied in what I said.
 I don't think any of us in this discussion is so naive or misguided.